obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

-Everything on the clutch-cover side of the engine must be removed, since that's the side of the crank case that you'll be sliding off and attaching the kick-start assembly to.
+Everything on the clutch-cover side of the engine must be removed, since that's the side of the crank case that you'll be sliding off and attaching the kickstart assembly to.
 Take special care with the mechanism of the gear shift assembly.
 Once freed of the gear selector drum, the spring-loaded pawls will eject themselves.
 Be prepared to grab and baggie them for later.
 Double check that you have both pawls,